 They studied Hebrew and tried to integrate with life in Israel, taking unskilled jobs at an employment agency.
 The pay was very low.
 With nothing to fall back on, everything they earned went for very basic living expenses.
 They became sick, needing doctors and expensive medicine.
 The family needed help, and thankfully, they were able to find assistance through one of the organizations Bridges for Peace supplies with food.

 We don’t know when war will break out.
 But, it is clear that Israel will have future conflict.
-As I write this, 30 missiles landed in southern Israel from combatants in Gaza.
+Violence in Syria has spilled over into Turkey.
+Southern Israel is under increasing tension as missiles are launched by combatants in Gaza.
 War is on everyone’s mind and the subject of many conversations.
 In fact, many of our Israeli friends have been talking about the likelihood of the battle of Gog and Magog (Ezek.
 38–39) coming soon.

 Many Christians are aware that world conditions are similar to the “signs of the times” spoken of by Yeshua (Jesus) in Matthew 24:3–7.
 We believe that Bridges for Peace was raised up for this specific time in history.
 With the present tension, we have decided we must increase the amount of food we are storing in our Karmiel bulk storage facility.
 We need to be ready to help people like Isak and Svetlana the next time Israel faces war and there are possible disruptions in food supply.

-I encourage you to reflect on the many blessings of God.
-I also urge you to share your blessings with the people of Israel who are facing uncertain times.
-Your gift for food will help us to feed the people of Israel today and prepare for crisis times yet to come.
+I encourage you to reflect on the many blessings God has given you this year.
+I also urge you to keep sharing your blessings with the people of Israel who are facing very uncertain times in the face of increased threats.
+Your gift for food will help us feed the people of Israel today and prepare for crisis times yet to come.
 I pray that you will experience the blessing of God as you bless His people (Gen. 12:3).

 In His service from Israel,